Will a Juvenile Crime Stay on My Record Forever?

 If all of the following are true, you may apply to have your juvenile criminal record sealed in California:

-- The court believes you have been rehabilitated
+- The court considers you to be rehabilitated

 In addition to the eligibility described above, another class of people may qualify to have their juvenile records sealed.
 If you were released due to insufficient evidence, the charges were dismissed, you were discharged without a conviction, or you were acquitted of the charges.

-However, you are ineligible to have your juvenile record sealed if you were convicted of one of a select list of particularly serious offenses committed after you turned 14 years old.
+However, you cannot get your record sealed if you were convicted of one of the following crimes after you turned 14 years old.

 These serious offenses include: